bcgov/ssdtools/README.md

 Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Source Data

 ## License

+The code is released under the Apache License 2.0

-    Copyright 2017 Province of British Columbia
+    Copyright 2015 Province of British Columbia

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.